 Tell me about yourself?

 This is an open question, the interviewer is not really looking to hear your life story, rather he is interested to see how you communicate and learn more about you from a career perspective.

 Start with an overall statement about who you are professionally.

 “I’m a technology program manager with a strong background in enterprise software development and process improvement”.

 “I’m an IT professional with over 15 years of global support management.
-I built global support organizations that operate in a very dynamic and high performing environments, supporting global customers with very strict service level agreements.”
+I built global support organizations that operate in very dynamic and high performing environments, supporting global customers with very strict service level agreements.”

 Then continue to describe your professional experience in the last 3-4 years that is relevant to the role you are interviewing for.

 If you are currently employed, expect the interviewer to ask – why do you want to leave?

-If you want to leave because you are looking for a higher compensation, this is fine, but probably not something the interviewer will appreciate much.
+If you want to leave because you are looking for a higher compensation, that is fine, but probably not something the interviewer will appreciate much.

 You don’t want to be negative or complain about your current employer.

-You can start by saying something along the lines of: I have been with company A for 3 years, I gained good experience working with great people on few challenging projects, I’m now in a point to look for other opportunities where I can continue my professional growth.
+You can start by saying something along the lines of: I have been with company A for 3 years, I gained good experience working with great people on a few challenging projects, but I’m now at a point to look for other opportunities where I can continue my professional growth.

-I’m looking to join a company that is dynamic, growing, invest in their employees and support opportunities for change and growth.
+I’m looking to join a company that is dynamic, growing, invests in their employees and supports opportunities for change and growth.